 The course part contains:

 - 3 compulsory courses (22,5 EC)

 - 7 elective courses (52,5 EC)

-Please note that students cannot be guaranteed a spot in a certain course.
-Some courses may have limitations on the number of students that can enroll in a course.
+In the course list below you can find a description of the specific courses.
+Please note: students cannot be guaranteed a spot in a certain (elective) course.
+Some courses may have limitations on the number of students that can enroll.